-1.3.1 The proposed development is for the demolition of all the existing buildings within the PDA and for the construction of the Thanet Free School.
+1.3.1 The proposed development is for the demolition of all the existing buildings within the PDA and for the construction of a new school building for Park Crescent Academy.
 The new school will consist of a two and three storey building.
 At the eastern end of the main building there will be car parking spaces.
 The currently playing field area will include a Multi-Use Games Area (MUGA) and football pitch.
 A new sports hall will be built in the south western corner (Fig. 2).